 I knew I had a long journey ahead and the thought of it had become unbearable, I looked at my phone for the time, knowing indeed what the outcome would be.
 I was running late for my trip.
 I ran, desperately trying to ignore a massive migraine I had and I reached the bus stop just in time when it was about to depart.
 I didn’t have time to scramble for necessities from my backpack when I threw into the storage unit with all the other passenger’s bags.

-My breath reeked of strong coffee and liquor, badly disguised with toothpaste that I used to hastily brush my teeth.
+My breath reeked of strong coffee and liquor, badly disguised with toothpaste that I used to brush my teeth hastily.
 I stepped into the bus hoping nobody would talk to me, so I wouldn’t have to let anyone endure the stench of what would likely be a dragon breath.
-I scanned the bus for an empty seat hoping to god I would find an obscure part in the back where no one would be, so I can be alone with my misery.
+I scanned the bus for an empty seat, hoping to god, I would find an obscure part in the back where no one would be so that I can be alone with my misery.

 How would you like to get inside the “Fany” bus? *Only brits would understand*

-It was a premonition of sorts because my day was about to get a lot shittier.
+It was an omen of sorts because my day was about to get a lot shittier.

 Just moments later a lady came and sat next to me.
 She had chocolate brown hair that she wore well past her shoulders, her lips were bland, and her eyes belied her discomfort from the heat.

-It seemed to take forever, to me and the passengers, for the old engine to roar into life.
+It seemed to take forever, to the passengers and me, for the old engine to roar into life.
 When it does, a strange feeling comes, not excitement, but at first, it appears that way.
 It’s some relief, some fear, some grieving for the place they leave as the bus claws its way across the barren mountains surrounding the Atacama Desert.